alecclyde/enum_auto/README.md

 # enum_auto
-this script provides automation for the beginning portion of a pentest (not stealthy).
+this script provides automation for the beginning portion of an internal network pentest working on building out modes